azac/cobol-on-wheelchair/tutorial/index.md

     move "Edsger Dijkstra" to COW-varvalue(1).
 ```

-When the templating variables are ready, we can invoke the 'template' routine.
+When the templating variables are ready, we can invoke the 'cowtemplate' routine.
 First argument identifies the templating variables, second informs which template file should be used:

 ```
-    call 'template' using the-vars "hello.cow".
+    call 'cowtemplate' using the-vars "hello.cow".
 ```

 In the helloworld example above {{username}} is set to COW-query-value(1).
 As the result controller will inject the value received from the PATH into the template.